quirozcj/monococcum_introgressions/README.md

 	- sy_mattis_combined_queries_50000w.tsv.gz

 4. Define monococcum introgressions.\
-To proces downstream data and define introgressions we use python & R notebook scripts.
+To process downstream data and define introgressions we used a python & R notebook scripts.
 Please, see ``` monococcum_min_variations.ipynb ``` jupyther notebooks and R scripts for detailed description.